 - Three-Way and Four-Way Ball Valves: These valves have more than two ports intersecting the ball, allowing for more complex industrial processes.
 They’re used when the flow direction needs to be easily changed, such as switching between different inputs or outputs.

-- Trunnion Ball Valve: This is a type of larger and higher pressure ball valves.
+- Trunnion Ball Valve: This is a type of larger and higher-pressure ball valve.
 The ball is supported by bearings, usually metal, reducing the friction of the seal, making it easier to operate and increasing its lifespan.

 Each type has its own set of advantages and disadvantages, and the selection of the right type depends on the application’s specific requirements.